IPS-Eye-White

 But to return to James and Paul who came from vastly disparate backgrounds.

-Paul, although extremely courageous and resolute, was a urbane man of letters.
+Paul: Although extremely courageous and resolute, Paul was a urbane man of letters who laid the spiritual foundation of the New Testament church.
 He spoke classical Greek, employed Greek literary techniques, and even occasionally cited Greek authors.
-It fell to him to lay the spiritual foundation of the New Testament church.

 Context, Context and More Context

-The problem is most people seem to forget that the Bible is an integrated whole with but a single purpose.
+The Bible is an integrated whole with but a single purpose.
 It does not contradict nor reverse itself.
 Since each verse is an integral part of a particular point the author was trying to make, no one should read, much less base their beliefs on stand alone verses - one has to read the immediate surrounding verses, the entire chapter, or even several chapters.

-Reading James and Paul's words out of context can lead a person to conclude that they are contrary to one another.
-However, reading them in the context of each apostle's overall message, makes it clear that each of them was addressing different situations, and had different objectives.
+And if you read James and Paul's in the context of each apostle's overall message makes it clear that each of them was addressing different situations, and had different objectives.

-Paul was explaining how the Gospel works.. how someone becomes a Christian through faith, rather than the keeping of the law.
-He was teaching justification by faith to Jews, who were accustomed to keeping details of the law such as circumcision (Romans 3:1) and the Sabbath.
+Paul was explaining how the Gospel works - how someone becomes a Christian through faith rather than the keeping of the law.
+He was teaching justification by faith to the Jews who were accustomed to keeping details of the law such as circumcision (Romans 3:1) and the Sabbath.

-James, on the other hand, was emphasizing the nature or practical outworking of true faith through moral behavior, not necessarily connected or specific to Jewish law.
-He makes absolutely no mention of any particulars of the law but, speaks of treating the poor with dignity and feeding and clothing the hungry (chapter 2).
+James, on the other hand, was emphasizing the nature or practical outworking of true faith through moral behavior not necessarily connected or specific to Jewish law.
+He made absolutely no mention of any particulars of the law but spoke of treating the poor with dignity and feeding and clothing the hungry (chapter 2).

-In other words, Paul was concerned about people adding good works and/or observance of the law to faith, which they believed to be necessary for their salvation.
+In other words, Paul was concerned about people adding good works and/or observance of the law to faith which they believed to be necessary for their salvation.
 James was concerned about people who professed faith but showed no signs of following through on their professed belief that are a natural result of being saved.
-He was concerned that they did not have saving faith at all, but a lifeless, intellectual, assent to Christ.
+He was concerned that they had a lifeless, intellectual assent to Christ not saving faith.
 Paul was speaking of the faith necessary prior to conversion, and James was speaking of the works necessary after conversion.
-In his book The Epistles of James and John, author Alexander Ross perfectly expresses the situation...
+Author Alexander Ross perfectly expresses the situation in his book The Epistles of James and John ...

 "They are not antagonists facing each other with crossed swords; they stand back to back, confronting different foes of the Gospel" (p.
 53).